-New rules from 1 January 1998
+Rules from 1 January 1998

 Your minibus entitlement will remain valid in the UK and on temporary visits abroad until your licence is next renewed.
 When this happens, your minibus entitlement (D1 and D1 + E - not for hire or reward) can only be issued if you make a special application which will involve meeting higher medical standards.
-Similarly if you apply to replace a lost licence, you will find that your entitlement has been lost unless you make an application to maintain it.
+Similarly, if you apply to replace a lost licence, you will find that your entitlement has been lost unless you make an application to maintain it.
 If your minibus entitlement is not renewed, categories D1 and D1 + E will no longer appear on your licence.

-Drivers whose licences are due for renewal will receive advice about these new procedures with their renewal reminder letter.
+Drivers whose licence is due for renewal will receive advice about these new procedures with their renewal reminder letter.
 DVLA's fact sheet 'Renewing your car driving licence' provides information about the medical standards.

-Medically restricted licences
+Medically restricted licence

-Drivers with restricted medical licences will to check whether they are insured to drive minibuses.
+Drivers with restricted medical licence will check whether they are insured to drive minibuses.